boolka/goconfig/README.md

 If you do not provide `Hostname` explicitly then `os.Hostname()` is called with the part after the first dot stripped off.
 For example suppose the `MacBook-Pro-5.local` is hostname.
 Then `Hostname` will borrow `MacBook-Pro-5`.
 It may be identical with `hostname -s` call.

 `Hostname` must not contain dots in general.
 This is important for searching a specific value in the configuration, as long as the dot is a field separator.
 Choose to provide it explicitly when in doubt.

+##### Logger

+Produce output to supplied logger.
+Module will be silent if nil was received.
+Can be helpful for state some source errors.
+For example if vault was unavailable then logger will receive message describes whats going on.

 ##### VaultClient